orchest/orchest/docs/source/developer_guide/contributing.rst

 our branching model with ``master`` and ``dev`` being the described ``master`` and ``develop`` branches respectively.
 Therefore, we require PRs to be merged into ``dev`` instead of ``master``.

+When opening the PR a checklist will automatically appear to guide you to successfully complete your PR 🏁.

 Contributor License Agreement
 -----------------------------